 <link rel="stylesheet" href="{{ System.TemplateUrl }}/css/style.css">

-This method ensures that the CSS path is correctly resolved regardless of which domain or subdirectory the website is deployed to.
+This method ensures that the CSS path can be correctly resolved regardless of the domain or subdirectory where the website is deployed.

 2. Reference JavaScript script

-JavaScript files are used to implement interactive features of the page.
-They are typically in<body>Label closing before reference to avoid blocking page rendering.
+JavaScript files are used to implement page interactions.
+They are usually in<body>Referencing before closing the tag to avoid blocking page rendering.

-If there is a file namedjs/script.jsin your template static resource directory, you can reference it like this:
+If there is a script file named under your template's static resource directory namedjs/script.jsYou can refer to it like this:

 <script src="{{ System.TemplateUrl }}/js/script.js"></script>

-Sometimes, you may need to execute some scripts immediately when the page loads, or reference some external libraries, and you can also place them in<head>tags, but be aware of the performance impact.
+Sometimes, you may need to execute some scripts immediately when the page loads, or refer to some external libraries, in which case you can also place them inside<head>tags, but be aware of the performance impact.

 3. Reference Image

-Images are an indispensable part of the website content, they may be decorative images built into the template, or content images uploaded by users through the backend.
+Images are an indispensable part of website content, they may be decorative images from the template itself, or content images uploaded by users through the backend.

-Template default images:For images stored in the template static resource directory, for example
+Default image provided by the template:For images stored in the template's static resource directory, for example:

 archiveDetailTags also supportlazyParameters, convenient for integrating front-end lazy loading libraries.